sidneyshafer/vs-code-github-setup/readme.md

 # Visual Studio Code Github Repository Setup
-This repo contains instructions for setting up a repository in Visual Studio Code environment.
+Step-by-step instructions for setting up a repository in Visual Studio Code environment.

 ## Instructions
 1. Create a new repository on Github.